-The Company's activities expose it to a variety of financial risks, market risk (including interest rate risk), credit risk and liquidity risk
+The Company's activities expose it to a variety of financial risks: market risk (including interest rate risk), credit risk and liquidity risk.

 The Ultimate Holding Company's Chief Financial Officer under the directions of Board of Directors implements financial risk management policies across the Company.
-The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, to monitor risks and adherence to limits in order to management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
+The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, to monitor risks and adherence to limits in order to minimize the financial impact of such risks.
+The risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.

-i.
-Credit risk
+L Credit risk